mrmlnc/vscode-stylefmt/README.md

 [![Gratipay User](https://img.shields.io/gratipay/user/mrmlnc.svg?style=flat-square)](https://gratipay.com/~mrmlnc)

 > Sorry, but I have work and support for plugins requires some time after work.
-I will be glad of your support.
+I will be glad of your support and PR's.

 ## Install